bradd-pandey/Lazy-Loading-in-angular-4/README.md

+# Getting started with Angular 4 application

+## Prerequisites
+Both the CLI and generated project have dependencies that require [Node 6.9.0 or higher] (https://nodejs.org/en/), together with NPM 3 or higher.

+## Source code editor
+[Visual Studio Code] (https://code.visualstudio.com/) includes Integrated terminal, debugging and extensions, can be a good option.

-# Angular-4-App
+# Create Angular project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.0.
+This project was generated with [Angular CLI] (https://github.com/angular/angular-cli) version 1.2.0.

-## Development server
+1. Open up VC code terminal and install angular cli globally.
+Run `npm install -g @angular/cli`
+2. cd into your desire/projects folder and create new project, Run `ng new ng4-app`
+3. cd into your-project-name; in this case `ng4-app` folder

-Run `ng serve` for a dev server.
+4. Run `ng serve` or, `npm start` for a development server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+You can also configure the default HTTP host and port used by the development server with two command-line options: `ng serve --host 0.0.0.0 --port 4201`

 ## Code scaffolding
 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `ng serve`.

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+# Lazy Loading in Angular 4 application
+Lazy loading speeds up the application load time by splitting it into multiple bundles, and loading them on demand, as the user navigates throughout the app.
+As a result, the initial bundle is much smaller, which improves the bootstrap time.

+## Lets get into it
+1. cd into `ng4-app` folder
+2. generate a module inside `ng4-app/modules` folder.
+Run `ng generate module modules/user` or, `ng g module modules/user`
+3. set up routes in `app.module.ts`
+...
+import { RouterModule, Routes } from '@angular/router';
+import { DashboardComponent } from './modules/dashboard/dashboard.component';
+...
+//  `dashboard component => Eager loading` and `user module => lazy loading`

+const routes: Routes = [
+  {
+    path: '',
+    redirectTo: 'dashboard',
+    pathMatch: 'full'
+  },
+  {
+      path: 'dashboard',
+      component: DashboardComponent,
+  },
+  {
+    path: 'user',
+    loadChildren: 'app/modules/user/user.module#UserModule'
+  }
+];

+@NgModule({
+    ...
+  imports: [
+    `RouterModule.forRoot(routes)`
+  ],
+  ...
+})

+4. replace `app.component.html` content by `<router-outlet></router-outlet>`
+5. set up routes in `user.module.ts`
+...
+import { Routes, RouterModule } from '@angular/router';
+...
+const routes: Routes = [
+    {
+        path: '',
+        component: UserComponent
+    }
+];

+@NgModule({
+    ...
+   imports: [
+    ...
+    `RouterModule.forChild(routes)`
+  ],
+  ...
+})
+6. Run `ng serve` or, `npm start` for a development server.
+Navigate to `http://localhost:4200/`.